 The second leg of the National League season will take place at the Disney College Showcase starting on December 30th.

-In only it's fourth year of existence, The Academy United SC is proud to announce their acceptance into the prestigious US Youth Soccer National League for the 2012-2013 season.
-The league, entering into its sixth season, is for the top Under-15 through Under-18 Boys and Girls club soccer teams with each team having an individual proven track record of continued success in US Youth Soccer programs.
-The Cads are the only team from Illinois in the U17 age bracket.
+In only it's fourth year of existence, The Academy United SC is proud to announce their acceptance into the prestigious US Youth Soccer National League for the 2013-2014 season.
+The league, entering into its seventh season, is for the top Under-15 through Under-18 Boys and Girls club soccer teams with each team having an individual proven track record of continued success in US Youth Soccer programs.
+The Cads are the only team from Illinois in the U18 age bracket.

 As is the case with the US Youth Soccer National Championship Series events and the US Youth Soccer Olympic Development Program, the National League creates another significant opportunity for the nation's collegiate, professional and national team staffs to see players in an environment of meaningful play.